frondadenveradenjulaton55-eng/CCM101-dafronda/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/README.md

 | **Connecting Linux resources to cloud concepts** | I categorized the collected information into compute, storage, networking, and operating-system resources.                |
 | **Organizing the documentation**                 | I used Markdown headings, tables, lists, and code formatting to present the technical information clearly.                |

-## Overall Learning

-This laboratory gave me practical experience investigating the infrastructure of a Linux server in a cloud-based environment.
-By examining the available compute, storage, networking, and operating-system resources, I gained a clearer understanding of how these components contribute to cloud computing.

-The activity also showed me the importance of documenting technical information before deploying infrastructure.
-Through this laboratory, I strengthened my Linux command-line skills, improved my Markdown documentation, and continued developing my GitHub Cloud Computing Portfolio.